PML4DC/iclr2023/cfp.md

 ### Social and Policy Topics

-- Successful AI solution implementation stories which work at a small scale (e.g. local institution, city) that could be applied at larger scale.
+- Successful ML solution implementation stories which work at a small scale (e.g. local institution, city) that could be applied at larger scale.
 - Connecting skilled professionals with the organizations that deeply understand the local problems.
 - Securing funding for proof-of-concept (POC) projects or for scaling existing POCs.
 - Building effective research and implementation teams, with a focus on challenges specific to developing regions such as countries in Africa.